-Objective diagnosis of occupational asthma should be made using serial peak-flow measurements, with at least four readings per day.
+Objective diagnosis of occupational asthma should be made using serial peakflow measurements, with at least four readings per day.

-13.3.2 Diagnosis of validated cases of occupational asthma using IgE testing
+13.3.2 Diagnosis of validated cases of occupational asthma using Ige testing

 A review by the British Occupational Health Research Foundation states that, "...the respective sensitivities and specificities of the ability of skin-prick or serological tests to detect specific IgE vary between allergens and depend on the setting of positive cut-offs".881 The sensitivities and specificities of serum-specific IgE antibodies to low molecular weight agents depends on whether the antibodies have been properly characterised and the availability of appropriate hapten conjugates.
-The presence of specific IgE confirms sensitisation but alone does not confirm the presence of occupational asthma, nor necessarily its cause.881 The review concluded that skin-prick testing or tests for specific IgE should be used in the investigation of occupational asthma caused by high molecular weight agents.
-In neither case are the tests specific for diagnosing asthma.881
+The presence of specific IgE confirms sensitisation but alone does not confirm the presence of occupational asthma, nor necessarily its cause.
+The review concluded that skin-prick testing or tests for specific IgE should be used in the investigation of occupational asthma caused by high molecular weight agents but are less sensitive for detecting specific IgE and occupational asthma caused by low molecular weight agents.
+In neither case are the tests specific for diagnosing asthma.

-- D Skin-prick testing or tests for specific IgE should be used in the investigation of occupational asthma caused by high molecular weight agents. - D Skin-prick testing or tests for specific IgE should not be used in the investigation of occupational asthma caused by low molecular weight agents.
+Skin-prick testing or tests for specific IgE should be used in the investigation of occupational asthma caused by high molecular weight agents.

+Skin-prick testing or tests for specific IgE should not be used in the investigation of occupational asthma caused by low molecular weight agents.